airbnb/okreplay/readme.md

 ## SSL Configuration

-Starting with any build produced after 2.0.0-alpha-1, JDK 7 dramatically increased the security of the JVM, making it much more difficult to exploit man-in-the-middle attacks.
+JDK 7 dramatically increased the security of the JVM, making it much more difficult to exploit man-in-the-middle attacks.
 Because Betamax is a legitimate use of MITM, it is necessary to instruct the JVM that Betamax is allowed to do so.
-This will be accomplished by installing a Betamax certificate-authority into Java's `cacerts` which will allow Betamax to generate a mock-SSL certificate for any site.
+Starting with any build produced after 2.0.0-alpha-1, this will be accomplished by installing a Betamax certificate-authority into Java's `cacerts` which will allow Betamax to generate a mock-SSL certificate for any site.

 **For all environments where tests are being run, a one-time installation of the Betamax certificate into Java's `cacerts` is necessary.**